success81/Synthetic_NLP_Data_Generation_Paper/README.md

 to the genuine data and to form new Models. <b>(Reference: 1,2,4)</b> I then built a LSTM model with genuine data only and a mix of genuine and synthetic data for teh Car repair and Pizza Reviews. <b>(Reference: 5,6,7,8)</b>

 ## PHASE 3: MODEL PERFORMANCE TESTING
 The performance of the models overall improved with the addition of synthetic data to the genuine data.
-The results can be seen here. <b>(Reference: 11)</b>
+The results can be seen here. <b>(Reference: 10)</b>

+Performance Testing Code:
+Pizza Review Baseline / Pizza Review Improved             <b>(Reference:1,1A,2,2A)</b>
+Car Repair Baseline / Car Repair Review Improved          <b>(Reference:3,3A,4,4A)</b>

 # Conclusion
-Through the testing of multiple models it is proven that adding synthetic data improves the performance of Classification Models
+Through the testing of multiple models it is proven that adding synthetic data improves the performance of Classification Models.

-# Sources
+# References

 1: Pizza Reviews Genuine Only Notebook: https://github.com/success81/Synthetic_NLP_Data_Generation_Paper/blob/main/JAN_FINAL_V2_GENUINE_Pizza_FinalZ.ipynb